 Learn about these extra 5 Benefits of Choosing a Smaller RV.

-With all that in mind, here are several micro campers that are worthy of your consideration.
+With all that in mind, here are several models of micro campers that are worthy of your consideration.

 Forest River Rockwood Geo-Pro 12RK

-The Forest River Rockwood Geo-Pro 12RK is a tiny little camper includes sleeping space, some storage space, and a small kitchen in the rear of the unit accessible from the outside.
+The Forest River Rockwood Geo-Pro 12RK , though not produced new in 2022, is a great used RV to consider.
+It’s a tiny little camper that includes sleeping space, some storage space, and a small kitchen in the rear of the unit accessible from the outside.
 The small body of the camper allows it to go pretty much anywhere easily, and it can be towed by practically any vehicle thanks to a dry weight of under 1,200 pounds.

 This micro camper can sleep up to two people comfortably.
 It’s under 11 and a half feet long, so getting it maneuvered where you want shouldn’t be too much of an issue, even for folks new to towing.